Table of Contents generated with DocToc

 Most view layers will allow arbitrary logic within the render method.
 You can, of course, use arbitrary logic within Twist components, but if you want these components to be idiomatic and portable, you should follow these guidelines:

-• Only have one return value
+- Only have one

-• Use structural components instead of Javascript constructs to iterate and render conditionally
+refattribute should refer to a class field rather than be a function - Use structural components instead of Javascript constructs to iterate and render conditionally

 componentWillMount